Piano Tuning Educational Links

 5. In general, for a Certification to be valid, it must issued by a third-party, independent source.
 If you don’t think independent certification is a good thing, just go ask Stockton Rush.
 In general terms, a primary standard of Professional Certification is that it is third-party and independent from training course providers.
 The basis of a reliable and authentic Certification is that a trusted third party tests the skills of the applicant with consistent, objective, and clearly defined criteria.
 In the U.S. piano industry the RPT Certification administered by the Piano Technicians Guild is the only Piano Tuning Certification which fulfills the independent third party requirement and maintains the rigor necessary to satisfy government regulators.

-6. Be aware that there are at least 3 persons or trainers of whom I am aware whose mentees/graduates are encouraged to advertise as ‘certified by <XYZ>’ or the like.
-These claims are suspect for several reasons: a) the issuance of the supposed certification is dependent on paying for and taking lessons from the issuer, (ie: the decision to pass or fail a candidate is biased), b) the criteria of the exams is not open to inspection and cannot be verified or authenticated by independent experts, and c) the exams do not meet the independent third-party requirement.
+6. Be aware that there are at least 3 persons or trainers of whom I am aware whose mentees/graduates are encouraged to advertise as ‘certified by <ABC>’ or the like.
+There are a number in the Dayton Ohio area who make such assertions.
+These claims are highly dubious for several reasons: a) the issuance of the supposed certification is dependent on paying for and taking lessons from the issuer, (ie: the decision to pass or fail a candidate is biased), b) the criteria of the exams is not open to inspection and cannot be verified or authenticated by independent experts, and most importantly c) the exams do not meet the independent third-party requirement.

-8. Though not a legal requirement, having authentic Piano Tuning Certification as a Registered Piano Technician (RPT) is an important sign of trade legitimacy and is a business requirement of the trusted piano service provider.
+8. Having authentic Piano Tuning Certification as a Registered Piano Technician (RPT) is an important sign of trade legitimacy.
+Though not a legal requirement, it is a business requirement of the trusted piano service provider.

 In all fairness, though, the PTG is well supplied with both merits and demerits.
-The exam process is cumbersome to many applicants, particularly in the event of retakes.
-Some have become frustrated and dropped out of the exam path.
+In particular, the exam process is excessively cumbersome to many applicants.
+In the event of retakes, some have become frustrated and dropped out of the exam path.
+There are just too many hoops to jump through.
 Streamlining the exam process is a must, from the perspective of both the applicants and the administrators of the exams.
-Some parts of the exams/retakes could be moved online, for instance.
+Some parts of the exams and/or retakes could be moved online (proctor supervised), for instance.
 I am also in favor of having a continuing education (CE) requirement for the RPT certification, which is currently encouraged but is only voluntary.
 In my business career, it was taken for granted that a professional certification had CE requirements, which were sometimes as simple as viewing a couple webinars during the year.
 In short, I encourage the PTG to improve the efficiency of the exams while maintaining objectivity and excellence.

 RETURN TO HOME PAGE FOR BETTER MUSIC